laurencepeter/laurencepeter/README.md

 My name is Laurence and I am a technology enthusiast intererested in all things involved with the advancement of commput

  🔭 I’m currently working on:
- - Streamlining the Digitization of Internal Services using Microsoft Sharepoint for The Minsitry of Rural Development and Local Government.
+ - 👩🏻‍💻Streamlining the Digitization of Internal Services using Microsoft Sharepoint for The Minsitry of Rural Development and Local Government.
- - Dog Registration for Trinidad and Tobago.
+ - 🐶Dog Registration for Trinidad and Tobago.
- - Using the idea of LocalAppTT, update and transttion the front-end of the app to be a hub for multiple uses.
+ - 🔧Using the idea of LocalAppTT, update and transttion the front-end of the app to be a hub for multiple uses.
 By using Flutter we can achieve scalability and adaptability so that users won't download one (1) app for a single use only.
 Giving more life into the app by introducing a variety of services.
-Using Flutter with a firebase back-end I plan to complete the initial phase 1 of the project by June 2025.
+Using Flutter with a firebase back-end I plan to complete the initial phase 1 of the project by June 2025.⚠️
 - 🌱 I’m currently learning Cloud Security and Game Design.
 - 🤔 I’m looking forward to learning Google Cloud Security and Game Design using Unreal Engine 5 (UE5).
 - 👯 I’m looking to collaborate with other enthusiasts interested in developing solutions and assisting colleagues properly scope out projects.
 Helping others set the proper foundation and environments to build and brainstorm their ideas and bring them to life.
 - 💬 Ask me about anything technology is my hobby;
--   Programming?
+-   💻Programming?
 Sure, need help with alogirthms?
 Logic that makes your workflow easier?
--   Networking and troubleshooting?
+-   📶Networking and troubleshooting?
 Need assistance setting up Virtual Machines (VMs) for testing out environments?
 Or even setting up test environments or Virtual Private Networks (VPNs).
 Experienced setting up Citrix for commercial use.
 - 📫 How to reach me: email me at peterlaw.dev@gmail.com
 - ⚡ Fun fact: I have an insatiable love for learning new technology even if it's self taught.
--   My love for Metroidvania type games.
-Despite not having a design background, I'm highly motivated to seeing some of my favourite games remade, even if I must do it myself.
+-   🕹️ My love for Metroidvania type games.
+Despite not having a design background, I'm highly motivated to seeing some of my favourite games remade, even if I must do it myself.🎮
+-   Bonus facts:
--   Bonus fact: Love looking up at the stars, looking for an adventure to see the starry night without light pollution.
+-   🌠 Would love looking up at the night sky without light pollution to see the beauty of the galaxy.
+-   🎮 Avid gamer, both board and video.
+-   ✈️ Love the outdoors and travelling with good company.
+-   🦖 Bring back dinosaurs please.

 # Portfolio